BladeRunnerJS/brjs-appcache/README.md

 <a name="configuration"></a>
 ### Configuration
 - Appcache is configured at an aspect level, as different aspects will use different appcaches.
 - A config file named `appcache.conf` is looked for in the aspect folder.
-It supports the following properties:
+It supports the following properties in YAML format:
     - `version` a specific version to use for the appcache manifest in dev or prod.